tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 ## Code

 Code should be executable.
 Don't abbreviate code examples.
+They reader should be able to copy and paste and use the sample with minimal effort.

 - When referring to code in a sentence use backticks.
 - If the code spans more than one line, use a code block.
 For example, functions will be a code block.
+- Use code blocks for executable code.
   - Use common sense, if it's hard to read, move it to a new line.
 - Label each code block with the language.
 - Placeholders should use brackets <>.